 Purge the Space

 The first step to organizing a linen closet is to purge it.
 Before beginning to do this, set up a spot near your closet so that you can organize your closet’s contents into the following categories: keep, trash, charity, sell, repair, relocate, or re-home.
 You will notice these are the same categories I consistently use when organizing an area in my home.
-To recap for you.
+To learn more about the purging categories I use, click here.

 Utilize Vertical Space